jaketdk/jaketdk.github.io/essays/a-look-into-javascript.md

 <img class="ui tiny right spaced image" src="../images/degree_difficulty.jpg">*Difficulty: a thing that is hard to accomplish, deal with, or understand.*

 My first go at JavaScript was actually not in this class.
 Though not taught formally, I tried to make use of it.
 It was when I was at work messing around with VBScript that I was exposed to JavaScript (referred to as JScript by Microsoft for copyright reasons).
-I did not do much with it as I couldn't seem to use JScript
+I did not do much with it as I couldn't seem to get JScript to work in place of VBScript.

-## In the context of programming

-In the context of programming, this has always been true.
-The difficult problems have always been different, although changes in technology can change the landscape quite a bit.
-"Business" type applications are the things that come to mind for me.
-Those types of applications are usually coupled in some way with people ... and people are awfully hard to deal with!

-Consider that one of the most popular content management systems is also considered the most horrible - Wordpress.
-But really, is there anything that fills that need?
-If it was so easy in the first place, where is the solution?
-Where's the magic CMS that is designed well enough that everyone hops on the boat to use it?

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.

-## In the context of engineering

-Ever hear people ragging on engineering companies for delivering late and way over budget?
-Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
-Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.

-The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
-Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.

-The problem of creating an unprecedented public transportation backbone on an island is difficult!
-I'm not sure we would have done it right, even if the best people were involved.

-## In the context of relationships

-So in the end, we realize that all engineering and programming is there for a reason - to serve human needs.
-Maybe that's why those things are difficult, because they both involve humans and are for humans.

-Relationships, regardless if they're romantic or not take work.
-Humans are fickle creatures and relationships can come and go with the wind.
-To properly maintain something over time requires work.
-Family takes work.
-Marriage takes work.
-We live to figure out what works and what doesn't and hope that as we move forward we're improving.

-Relationships have always been difficult, and by nature will continue to be so.

-## Okay!

-So back to the original premise; why is being one of the club officers so difficult?

-And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.

-Ultimately the question you should really ask yourself if something if particularly difficult is then "is it worth it"?
-That is something that is context specific and only you can answer yourself.
+Scripting languages are some of my favorite because they are used to *do* things, not necessarily *make* things (though they can be).

+##JavaScript.
+It's like Java but for scripting

+Being that it was my first programming language, I love Java.
+It is very beginner friendly.
+If your priority is performance though, maybe Java isn't right for you.

+JavaScript takes a lot of syntax from Java.
+This is why I love JavaScript.
+It was just a small learning curve I had to overcome to become familiar.

+I am starting to understand the use for JavaScript in web development.
+It is what separates online resources from traditional media: interactivity.
+With just HTML, there isn't much room for speedy interaction and reaction.

+##Athletic Software Engineering - WOD (WorkOut of the Day)

+WODs!
+I love them!
+I can certainly see the value in doing timed exercises.
+If you can create small programs in a short amount of time, you will definitely be a better team-player when working with a development team.
+Being efficient with your time might not seem like much.
+I mean, what's a couple of minutes going to do?
+If you must ask yourself this, then consider this: what we do in these small WODs are just small parts to the greater software project.
+If it takes you an extra five minutes to a small snippet, imagine writing hundreds, if not more!
+Your wasted time would add up to something very significant.